 Booth was a well-regarded actor who was particularly loved in the South before the Civil War.
 During the war, he stayed in the North and became increasingly bitter when audiences weren’t as enamored of him as they were in Dixie.
 Along with friends Samuel Arnold, Michael O’Laughlin and John Surratt, Booth conspired to kidnap Lincoln and deliver him to the South.

-On March 17, along with George Atzerodt, David Herold and Lewis Paine, the group met in a Washington bar to plot the abduction of the president three days later.
+On March 17, along with George Atzerodt, David Herold and Lewis Powell, the group met in a Washington bar to plot the abduction of the president three days later.
 However, when the president changed his plans, the scheme was scuttled.
 Shortly afterward, the South surrendered to the Union and the conspirators altered their plan.
 They decided to kill Lincoln, Vice President Andrew Johnson and Secretary of State William Seward on the same evening.

 When April 14 came around, Atzerodt backed out of his part to kill Johnson.
 Upset, Booth went to drink at a saloon near Ford’s Theatre.
 At about 10 p.m. he walked into the theater and up to the president’s box.
 Lincoln’s guard, John Parker, was not there because he had gotten bored with the play and left his post to get a beer.
 Booth easily slipped in and shot the president in the back of the head.
 The president’s friend, Major Rathbone, attempted to grab Booth but was slashed by Booth’s knife.
 Booth injured his leg badly when he jumped to the stage to escape, but he managed to hobble outside to his horse.

-Meanwhile, Lewis Paine forced his way into William Seward’s house and stabbed the secretary of state several times before fleeing.
+Meanwhile, Lewis Powell forced his way into William Seward’s house and stabbed the secretary of state several times before fleeing.
 Booth rode to Virginia with David Herold and stopped at the home of Dr. Samuel Mudd, who placed splints on Booth’s legs.
 They hid in a barn on Richard Garrett’s farm as thousands of Union troops combed the area looking for them.
 The other conspirators were captured, except for John Surratt, who fled to Canada.